PM Modi chairs UNSC debate; Calls for cooperation to combat maritime threats posed by non-state actors | Law-Order

 Stressing on enhancing maritime security, Prime Minister Narendra Modi on Monday called for peaceful settlement of disputes as per international law and for jointly combating maritime threats posed by non-state actors as he chaired a high-level UN Security Council open debate.

-Addressing the debate on ''Enhancing Maritime Security - A Case for International Cooperation'' via video conferencing, Modi proposed five principles for inclusive maritime security strategy, and mentioned India’s vision ‘SAGAR' for sustainable use of the oceans.
+Addressing the debate on ''Enhancing Maritime Security - A Case for International Cooperation'' via video conferencing, Modi, the first Indian Prime Minister to preside over a UN Security Council Open Debate, proposed five principles for inclusive maritime security strategy, and mentioned India's vision ‘SAGAR' for sustainable use of the oceans.

 He also emphasised that the oceans are the world's common heritage and sea routes are the lifeline of international trade.
 He also highlighted that maritime routes were being misused for terrorism and piracy.